smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 2. Which of the two versions of function `vowel_count` in Listing D is faster?
 Which version is likely to use more run-time memory?
 Why?
    - Use the code in [Listing A of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-a-measure-time-to-create-string-and-string_view-objects-run-this-code' | relative_url }} )
-   as a model to estimate wall times.
+   as a model to measure wall times.

 3. Rewrite the string_view version of `vowel_count` using member function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#modification-efficiency' | relative_url }} ).